keymanapp/keyboards/release/sil/sil_bunong/README.md

 Description
 -----------

-This keyboard is designed for typing Bonong language using Khmer characters.
+This keyboard is designed for typing Bunong language using Khmer characters.

 Supported Platforms
 -------------------